-More good news: It’s unlikely that taking acetaminophen over time causes chronic liver disease or cirrhosis.
-And when acetaminophen does cause liver injury, there is an effective antidote that can reverse the damage when started early.
+It’s unlikely that taking acetaminophen over time causes chronic liver disease or cirrhosis.
+And when acetaminophen does cause liver injury, there is an effective antidote that can reverse the damage if started early.
 This drug is called N-acetylcysteine, or NAC.

 Most patients who receive NAC within 24 to 48 hours of an overdose of acetaminophen get better, and even those who progress to liver failure usually recover without the need for a liver transplant.
 Because of this, liver injury from acetaminophen is considered an “all-or-none” phenomenon; that is, either the patient doesn’t recover and needs a liver transplant to survive, or there is complete recovery without long-term liver damage.